DIPlib/diplib/src/documentation/main.md

    We implement the most efficient known algorithms, as long as they don't compromise precision.
 Ease-of-use features might also incur a slight overhead in execution times.
-The library can be used in high-throughput analysis pipelines, but is not designed for real-time video processing.
+The library can be used in high-throughput quantitative analysis pipelines, but is not designed for real-time video processing.

 Algorithms in *DIPlib* typically accept input images of any data type (though,